Costa Rica - Teaching and Social Work in San José

 About the Program

 This program is composed of many social work related projects around San José.
-Participants can choose from teaching at elementary schools, working with handicapped and disabled children, assisting at orphanages and shelter homes, and working with the elderly.
+Participants can choose from teaching at elementary schools, working with handicapped and disabled children, assisting at homes for abandoned children, and working with the elderly.

 The elementary schools provide education to children ages 5 to 12 years old.
 In these institutions, children are taught the regular school subjects (Math, Geography, and Science).
 They also offer Physical Education, Arts, Music, and Computer lessons.
 In addition, they have their foreign language class which is English in most cases.